NearNodeFlash/NearNodeFlash.github.io/docs/guides/user-containers/readme.md

 #DW container profile=red-rock-slushy  [...]
 ```

-### Using a Private Version of MPI File Utils
+### Using a Private Container Repository for MPI Application Containers

-If our user's containerized application instead contains MPI File Utils,
+If our user's containerized application instead contains an MPI application,
 because perhaps it's a private copy of [nnf-mfu](https://github.com/NearNodeFlash/nnf-mfu),
 then the administrator would insert two `imagePullSecrets` lists into the
 `mpiSpec` of the NnfContainerProfile for the MPI launcher and the MPI worker.